terra-money/terrain/README.md

 While WASM smart contracts can be written in any programming language, **it is strongly recommended that you utilize Rust**, as it is the only language for which mature libraries and tooling exist for CosmWasm.
 To complete this tutorial, install the latest version of Rust by following the instructions <a href="https://www.rust-lang.org/tools/install" target="_blank">here</a>.
 Once Rust is installed on your computer, do the following:

-1. Set the default release channel used to update Rust to stable:
+1. Set the default release channel used to update Rust to stable.

 ```sh
 rustup default stable
 ```

-2. Add wasm as the compilation target:
+2. Add wasm as the compilation target.

 ```sh
 rustup target add wasm32-unknown-unknown
 ```

-3. Install the necessary dependencies for generating contracts:
+3. Install the necessary dependencies for generating contracts.

 ```sh
 cargo install cargo-generate --features vendored-openssl